Have you or a loved one become a victim of nursing home abuse?

-There are over 100,000 senior citizens residing in Illinois nursing homes.
+There are over 100,000 senior citizens residing in more than 1,200 Illinois nursing homes.
 Sadly, far too many of these facilities are in poor condition.
 Of the 723 licensed nursing homes in the state, Medicare data has deemed 41.5 percent of them as below average.
 In the Chicago area alone, 77 of 186 nursing homes rated as below average.
-In such substandard environments, the potential for elder abuse and neglect is high.
+In such substandard environments, the potential for nursing home abuse and neglect is high.

 Adult children are often tasked with finding a safe and reputable facility to help cater to the needs of their parents or elderly family members when they need assistance in their daily lives.

 However, many people do not know what to look for when they are touring eligible nursing home facilities, nor do they know whom to contact to discuss these concerns.

 Listed below are a number of indicators that can help identify the quality of a nursing home:

 - Is the facility clean?